smartdevicelink/sdl_app_library_guides/docs/Getting Started/Connecting to an Infotainment System/index.md

 ```
 !@

 Run the project in Android Studio, targeting the device you want the Sdl Android installed on.
 The Sdl Android should compile and launch on your device of choosing.
-Following this, you should see an application appear on the TDK or HMI:
+Following this, you should see an application appears on the TDK or HMI:

 ![HMI Apps](assets/hmi1.png)